 Putting your financial recovery puzzle together

-This Recovery After Disaster: The Family Financial Toolkit discusses strategies and provides tools that can help you move along the road towards financial recovery.
-The tools provided in this toolkit are designed to help families make decisions that are best for their family.
-This toolkit is designed so that those financially impacted by a disaster can use the individual units or utilize the entire toolkit as their situation requires.
+This Recovery After Disaster: The Family Financial Toolkit is a comprehensive resource that offers strategies and provides tools that can help you (or the families you work with) move along the road towards financial recovery.
+The tools provided in this toolkit will help you (or the families you work with) make decisions that are best for your family.
+Use the individual units or the entire toolkit as your situation requires.

 - ESP (Epsilon Sigma Phi) North Central Region Distinguished Team Award for Educational Response to Family Financial Situations After Natural Disasters — 2013